dgruninger97/Project/docs/notebook.md

 ## Step 5: Instantiate Architectural Elements, Allocate Responsibility, and Define Interfaces

-### Design Decision and Location: Add SQL and noSQL databases for the Mobile Application Architecture and the Rich Internet Application Architecture
+### Design Decision and Location: Add SQL and noSQL databases for the Mobile Application Architecture

-Rationale: In order for our mobile application to be highly scalable and address our Modifiability driver for this iteration, we need to use SQL and noSQL database platforms for our data source in the Mobile Application Reference Architecture and Rich Internet Application Architecture.
+Rationale: In order for our mobile application to be highly scalable and address our Modifiability driver for this iteration, we need to use SQL and noSQL database platforms for our data source in the Mobile Application Reference Architecture.

 External Research: N/A

-### Design Decision and Location: Add security layers to the Mobile and Rich Internet Application Architecture's that hide network traffic and office supplies
+### Design Decision and Location: Add security layers to the Mobile Application Architecture's that hide network traffic and office supplies

 Rationale: This decision comes from our two concerns regarding privacy and legal concerns (Concerns - Legal/data privacy issues 1 and Concerns - Legal/data privacy issues 2)
 Adding these security layers to our architecture will allow us to address these concerns; and now clients wont have the ability to immediately buy up all the